DraftKings

 Everyone wants to know how to win at DraftKings and FanDuel NBA Daily Fantasy.
 While there’s no magic bullet, there are several concepts that are often misunderstood.
-In addition to our slate-specific content, I hope this will help you finish off the 2021-22 NBA DFS season strong!
+Let’s get to our NBA DFS strategy guide.

 The misconception is that predictability makes NBA DFS easier to win at, because everyone has the same advantage compared to other sports it’s still an even playing field.
 The result of projections being more accurate is that the best strategies for NBA DFS tend to focus more on popular players than other sports.
-There can be situations where you should play a guy even if 100% of entries have him — James Harden on days when Kevin Durant doesn’t play is an obvious example because he takes so many more shots and gets so many more assists when Durant is off the floor.
+There can be situations where you should play a guy even if 100% of entries have him — Kyrie Irving on days when Luka Doncic doesn’t play is an obvious example because he takes so many more shots and gets so many more assists when Doncic is off the floor.
 That’s not to say that you want to play all of the popular plays on a given day, though.
 You still need to find the right sleepers to win large-field tournaments.

 NBA DFS Ownership